ceri-num/uv-larm/tuto-kick-off/move.md

 ## Move Script

-We want that our node publishes velocities at regular rate.
+We want our node to publish velocities continuously.

-To do that we have to import the type of mesage we wana to send.
+To do that we have to import the type of message we have to send, to instantiate a publisher, and to publish messages.

-You have to add the next pieces of codes at the appropriate location in the `tuto_move.py` scrip:
+You have to add the next pieces of codes at the appropriate location in the `tuto_move.py` script:

 ```python
 # Message to publish: